Sweden Election: Far-Right Party With Nazi Roots Surges As Major Parties Stumble

 — Richard Milne (@rmilneNordic) September 9, 2018

 The far-right party has been growing in strides in recent years, currently holding the third-largest number of seats in the Swedish parliament.
-If Sunday night’s official results hold, the party’s rise from the fringes of Swedish politics into the mainstream will be concretized, CNN noted.
+If Sunday night’s official results hold, the party’s rise from the fringes of Swedish politics into the mainstream will be cemented, CNN noted.

-The Swedish Democrats has seen a surge in support amid a migrant crisis that has hit different parts of the world, including Europe.
+The Swedish Democrats has seen a surge in support amid a immigrant crisis that has hit different parts of the world, including Europe.
 The party’s agenda includes proposing a freeze in migration and a push for the country to leave the European Union, according to CNN.

 The results put the center-left and center-right blocs, which have dominated Swedish politics for years, neck-and-neck, well short of a parliamentary majority in the 349-seat Riksdag.
 This means that putting together a government will likely be a struggle and could take weeks to form, the Guardian noted.

-In an usual scenario, the new government will have see coalitions from cross-bloc parties between center-right and center-left, or it will see one of the bigger parties create an alliance with the Sweden Democrats, which has long been shunned by all the other parties because of its extremist roots.
+In an unusual scenario, the new government will have see coalitions from cross-bloc parties between center-right and center-left, or it will see one of the bigger parties create an alliance with the Sweden Democrats, which has long been shunned by all the other parties because of its extremist roots.

 Sunday’s vote was one of the toughest challenges to Sweden’s social democracy, which is characterized and admired by its high tax rates and comprehensive welfare system aimed at reducing inequality through social inclusion.